Lost Souls (role-playing game)

 Lost Souls is a supernatural horror role-playing game about ghosts published by Sage Lore Productions in 1991, with a second edition published by Marquee Press in 1992.
 In this game, the player characters are ghosts who must fulfill an unfinished task to move on to the next life.
 The game received positive reviews in game periodicals including Dragon, White Wolf, and Pyramid.

 Description

-Lost Souls is a roleplaying game in which the player characters are ghosts who have returned to fulfill an unfinished task before they can move on to the next life.
+Lost Souls is a game in which the player characters are ghosts who have returned to complete an unfinished task before they are able to move on to their next lives.
 The mission of these ghosts is to restore justice using their powers, and to oppose supernatural enemies such as ghosts who have chosen the path of corruption, or invaders from other dimensions.

 The book includes a sample scenario.
 (This was increased to two scenarios in the second edition.)

 Character generation

 The player first chooses or randomly determines gender, details of physical appearance of the character before death, a distinctive feature, and two personality traits.
 From a list of ten professions, the player chooses or randomly determines the profession the character had in life.
 The profession defines the character's initial Power as a ghost, as well as a beginning score for each of its Base Skills.
 The player adds a six-sided die roll to each of these Skills.
 The ghost is then provided with basic ectoplasmic gear echoing their profession in their former life.

 The player then determines the Cause of Death, which is related to the ghost's former occupation, and develops the character's background, including Beginning Kharma, Defense, and four interests.
 Kharma is related to the number of powers a ghost enjoys, which rise or fall as Kharma rises or falls.

 The player then chooses or randomly determines what type of ghost the character is from a list of twenty-one types.
 The player also has the option of generating a still-living character who is a medium, and there are five types to choose from.
 Each type of ghost or medium has additional Specialties and Powers.

 Finally the player makes six die rolls on the Life & Death tables to randomly determine their character's past history and the unfinished business that has caused the ghost to return.